BauerLabCodebase/CodeforBiceElife2022/README.md

 ### Run ProcessQCandXFormOISDat.m
+Please make sure to add the repository folder to your MATLAB path.
 All scripts run on MATLAB 2021a.

 Inputs:
 - **excelfile**: Database file with list of mice/runs and the associated experiment parameters (see Example.xlsx)